 If you are prone to getting cold feet in the winter, you’ll appreciate the warmth of a sock made with premium wool.
-If you venture outdoors, the extra warmth can really make a difference, and allow you to be comfortable even while slogging through snowy fields.
+If you venture outdoors, the extra warmth will allow you to be comfortable even while hiking in the snow.

 The warmest wools are: qiviut (musk ox down), yak wool and bison wool.
 Some other warm fibers include merino and alpaca wool.
 See my previous article for a closer examination of these wools.